jessicaldale/manager-readme/README.md

 1. Provide context and vision
 2. Manage and develop well-functioning design teams
-3. Create safe spaces for designers to develop and growth
+3. Create safe spaces and provide support for designers to develop and growth
-4. Solve organizational problems and introduce or refine processes that support our team's work
+4. Refine or define processes that ensure the success of our team's work
 5. Hire, train and retain world-class talent

 I’m here to help and support you, to set context for what you’re working on, and to advocate for you and the team with the rest of the company.